johannacarolinep/watercolour-school/README.md

 - A bright yellow, #fffb00, was used as the main accent color of the website.
 Yellow is highly associated with creativity and fun, central to the Watercolour School brand.
 Yellow is also good at drawing attention, which the website will draw on by using the accent colour somewhat sparingly and for elements that should stand out on the page.

-- A mix of soft beige, #f4f3ea, and clean white, #ffffff, were used as background colors.
-These neutral colours complement the bright yellow accent color, and helps to give a harmonious impression.
+- A mix of soft beige, #f4f3ea, and clean white, #ffffff, were used as background colours.
+These neutral colours complement the bright yellow accent colour, and helps to give a harmonious impression.
 Given the purpose of the website, these colours also make for good background colours since they provide a neutral canvas for the often colourful images (e.g. the user art images showcased on the home page).

 - A very dark brown, #2e2e22, was used for body text on the website, to give a slightly softer impression, and to allow for the true black, #000000, elements (e.g. headings) to stand out more.